HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages ACM Research (ACMR), Investors with Losses to Contact Its Attorneys, Securities Fraud Case Filed

 SAN FRANCISCO, Dec.
-21, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges ACM Research, Inc. ( ACMR) investors with significant losses to submit your losses now.
+23, 2020 /PRNewswire/ --Hagens Berman urges ACM Research, Inc. (NASDAQ: ACMR) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:ACMR.
+Click here to check it out.

 Class Period: March 6, 2019 - October 7, 2020